sudoblockio/tackle/docs/memory-management.md

 public_hook: You entered value <the value you entered>...
 ```

-Public and private contexts are really only important when operating in schema constrained environments or from a security perspective if calling untrusted external hooks.
-For instance to enforce a schema with a declarative hook, one could write the following.
+Public and private contexts are really only important when:

+1. Operating in schema constrained environments
+- For instance you want to instantiate some schema but need to do some control flow with intermediary variables.
+Private memory is a good place to put those variables and not have them brought into the schema.

+2. Using untrusted hooks and don't want things like passwords leaked
+3.

 ```yaml
 goto<-: